bonecrunch5/TouchKeyboardAR/README.md

 Follow the instructions on screen.
 Once the keyboard and keys have been detected, press <kbd>Space</kbd> to save the output.
 If you wish to quit without saving, press <kbd>Esc</kbd>.

 If you don't want to run this program before running the **Recognition Program**, you'll need to create the needed files yourself.
-The first file is a top view image of the keyboard (the keyboard show fill the whole image).
+The first file is a top view image of the keyboard (the keyboard should fill the whole image).
 The second file is a keys information file; for that check [**Creating the keys list file manually**](#Creating-the-keys-list-file-manually).

 ### Recognition Program